cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 7/13/2020

 More work on the newer test setup - this moves the test coverage backwards temporarily but I think the refactoring/restructuring to the tests will pay off - good first start on refactoring Photos.

+While working on the image processing I accidentally found that the System.Drawing out of memory exception I had gotten on some images (which it is well known can be a format or other issue and the out of memory is not an accurate error) was potentially caused by a long file name bug.
+I originally thought it might be long metadata title - but I got a more informative error by eliminating this use of System.Drawing and using Photosauce Magicscaler instead.
+Magicscaler returned a Directory Not Found exception, but the fileinfo object generating the filename reports 'exists' and I could navigate to the directory and file.
+Some research turned up long filename related bugs - https://stackoverflow.com/questions/5188527/how-to-deal-with-files-with-a-name-longer-than-259-characters - and the extended path length prefix.
+Passing file names with that prefix to Magicscaler fixed the issue.

 Replaced FontAwesome in the TitleSummarySlug editor - this turned out to be more difficult than I imagined with tooltip display and flexible sizing, to get that I ended up with a UserControl that seems overly complex for what I want to accomplish but does currently seem to meet the goals...